 The tip issue remains up in the air, then, though shorter AirPods Pro-style stems appear consistently in leaks.
-An AirPods Pro-inspired design for the AirPods 3 is also the gist of The Elec's report, and MacRumors editor Joe Rossignol would agree, having tweeted regarding the next-gen AirPods bearing an identical resemblance to the AirPods Pro:
+An AirPods Pro-inspired design for the AirPods 3 is also the gist of The Elec's report.

-Ming-Chi Kuo backed up Rossignol’s tweet by suggesting the buds will have a form factor “similar to AirPods Pro,” per a research note obtained by MacRumors.
+Ming-Chi Kuo has also suggested the buds will have a form factor “similar to AirPods Pro,” per a research note obtained by MacRumors.
 This rumor, in turn, was corroborated by a Bloomberg report in October that also claimed that the AirPods 3 will have the shorter stems of Apple's high-end earbuds.
 52 Audio's photo shows stalks that might be slightly longer than those of the AirPods Pro, but still shorter than the AirPods' stalks.

 Counterfeit AirPods 3 models and more widely-available AirPods 3 clones have already started appearing, using the design seen in LeaksApplePro's photos.
 These obviously aren't the real thing, but could give a better glimpse at what the actual earbuds might look like.
 EverythingApplePro posted video review of one such clone and confirmed that there's nowhere to install removable ear tips, so this feature is looking very unlikely unless Apple changes the AirPods 3 design.